dijarb/kcproject/README.md

 - Java Development Kit (JDK) 8 or higher installed and configured.
 - Maven installed on your machine.
 You can download it from [Maven official website](https://maven.apache.org/download.cgi) and follow [installation instructions](https://maven.apache.org/install.html).
+### IDE Setup (Optional)
+If you prefer to use an Integrated Development Environment (IDE) such as IntelliJ IDEA:

+Import the project as a Maven project.
+Build and run the project using IDE tools and features.
 ### Clone the Repository

 1. Clone the repository using Git: